ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Notice the line _Storage deployed to:_ in our deployment output includes the address `0x5dda6Fa725248D95d2086F4fcEb6bA6bdfEbc45b`

-This is our Proxy address which matches our proxy address in `.openzeppelin`, session file that includes all relevant proxy contract information.
+This is our Proxy address which matches our proxy address in `.openzeppelin`, a session file that includes all relevant proxy contract information.

 Example:
 ```json